KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/ws3-html-tags/3lists.md

 1. We want to add the navigation bar at the very top of the web page.
 Place your cursor after the opening tag for `<body>` and press `Enter`.
 You are now adding HTML before the `<h1>` tag.

 1. Navigation sections have their own HTML element called `nav`.
-Add a `nav` element.
+Add a `nav` element (don't forget the closing tag).
 Your code will look something like this.
    {% filename %}index.html{% endfilename %}
     ```html
     <body>